 If everything we do is fun, it is easy to be the thing we are doing and not the person doing it.
 Without the ego, we are free of fear, and a soft focus sets in as we perform.
 Fear will keep us from learning, and we will not grow until we let go of fear.
 It is hard to see how not to be afraid when we are afraid.
 Stop for a moment and enjoy the state of no fear you are in now.
 It takes no energy; you’re already there.
 You have to create something to experience anything inside.
 Create a sense that you can handle anything that comes your way.
 You have been preparing for each moment, and you are ready for anything.
 Detachment from the person and the body will give us an easier time dealing with the physical symptoms of fear.

 The Symptoms of Being Nervous

 Physical symptoms that occur when we are scared or nervous can be crippling.
 A pounding heart or tightness in the chest, sweating, hot or cold flushes, shortness of breath or a smothering sensation, trembling or shaking, numbness or tingling sensations, nausea or diarrhea, and even dizziness or fainting can appear during stressful situations.
-At the first sign of a symptom, I bring myself out of whatever fearful dream I might be having by focusing on the present moment.
+At the first sign of a symptom, I bring myself out of whatever fearful dream I might have by focusing on the present moment.
 Rubbing my fingers together, I become aware of my breathing and remind myself that I can create a better experience, then I smile.
 I’m having fun again.
-I can get back to work and my energy levels rise again.
+I can get back to work, and my energy levels rise again.